vjgtigers/traffic-sim/README.md

 $ python3 rerouteImmediately.py
 ```

-The python script will prompt you to close the roads.
-Close the roads in the SUMO-GUI, then
+The python script will prompt you to press enter to continue.
+This allows you to perform any custom configuration in SUMO if desired.
+If not, simply press enter.
-continue in the script by pressing enter

 # Scenariso

 Two scenarios are defined:

+- Crash Scenarios:
+    - Both of the following scenarios simulate a "crash" by setting the maximum speed on a thoroughfare edge to very low.
+This will naturally cause traffic to back up, as routes were not planned ahead of time with this information.
     - `closeReroute.py` - This scenario defines driving where the route information is not known ahead of time.
 I.e., the AV routes through the crash and has to u-turn and reroute.
     - `rerouteImmediately.py` - This scenario reflects knowledge sharing that allows AVs to automatically reroute for the road-closure (crash, etc)
 - Base simulation - Simply run the map.sumocfg without either python script to simulate the network under normal conditions as a baseline.
     - You may also simulate the road closure in SUMO by manually closing the roads and continueing w/o any rerouting script.
 This would simulate no intelligence.